nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 --out: name of the output file.

 --dog: tells PLINK to look at the dog genome.

+The default reference genome option is human.
+Other available options are: --mouse, --horse, --cow and --sheep

 --make-pheno: tells PLINK to look at the coatColor.pheno file for phenotype information and sets the alternative phenotype to "yellow".